 Next, we observe that there is a natural division of the VBS scheduler overhead into overhead due to releasing and due to suspending processes.
-Moreover, we note that our previously mentioned upper bound on the number of scheduler invocations can be improved for the scheduler invocations due to releasing processes by accounting for them in a separate, virtual VBS process instead of the given VBS processes (Section VI).
-The virtual process is then accounted for in increased CPU utilization.
+Moreover, we note that our previously mentioned upper bound on the number of scheduler invocations can be improved for the scheduler invocations due to releasing processes by accounting for them in a separate, virtual VBS process instead of the given VBS processes (Section 6).
+The virtual process is then accounted for in increased CPU utilization yet less than in regular utilization accounting.
 The remaining overhead due to suspending processes may then be accounted for in either more increased CPU utilization, or increased response-time bounds and thus decreased speed at which processes run.
 The former method is pure utilization accounting, the latter method is combined accounting.
 Pure response accounting does not apply here.

 Up until this point we have assumed that there is a constant upper bound on the execution time of any scheduler invocation.
-The VBS scheduling algorithm itself is indeed constanttime.
+The VBS scheduling algorithm itself is indeed constant-time.
 Even queue management in VBS can be done in constant time.
 However, our VBS implementation features a plugin architecture for queue management so that other plugins with non-constant-time complexity (but less space complexity) can be used.
-In addition to the constant-time plugin, there are also a list-based, quadratic-time and an array-based, linear-time plugin (in the number of processes) [1], [2].
-Our method can readily be generalized to account for non-constant scheduler overhead.
-We present the results of several experiments that measure the accuracy of the estimated number of scheduler invocations (Section VII) and conclude the paper (Section VIII).
+In addition to the constant-time plugin, there are also a list-based, quadratic-time and an array-based, linear-time plugin (in the number of processes) [10, 12].
+We briefly show that our method can readily be generalized to account for non-constant scheduler overhead (Section 7) and then conclude the paper (Section 8).

 Note that, although our analysis is based on the VBS model, the general idea of response and utilization accounting may also be applied to CBS as well as to RBED [4], which is another rate-based scheduler closely related to VBS.
-Related work is discussed next in more detail.
+More detailed related work is discussed next.